 The expectation is that the sales rep and the manager are aligned on the plan of action for the next quarter, and the rep provides the sales manager with a written summary of their agreed plan of action for the next quarter.

 5. Focus Forward

-One of the biggest pitfalls untrained managers run into is that they spend more time focused on what happened in the last quarter.
+One of the biggest pitfalls untrained sales leadership executives run into is that they spend more time focused on what happened in the last quarter.
 The real value of the quarterly business review is twofold;

 1. Reviewing successes and misses from the prior quarter and what you have learned; and

 2. What is the plan for the next quarter?